 The Post-BSN (Bachelor of Science in Nursing) to DNP-FNP track of study prepares nurses for advanced nursing leadership and integrative primary care of families across cultures and care settings.
 Emphasis is on eliminating health inequities through peaceful, just, and collaborative actions that uphold and improve human potential.

-Based on The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006) and the core competencies identified by the National Organization of Nurse Practitioner Faculties (NONPF, 2012), the DNP-FNP curriculum prepares advanced practice nurses to:
+Based on on the AACN advanced-level nursing education core competencies for Professional Nursing Education (2021) and the core competencies identified by the National Organization of Nurse Practitioner Faculties (NONPF, 2022), the DNP-FNP curriculum prepares advanced practice nurses to:

-- Use multiple healing practice modalities among diverse populations, and
+- Use multiple healing practice modalities among diverse populations

 Graduates of the DNP-FNP track of study will be eligible to apply for certification through the following professional organizations: